Skip to: Don’t look away

 Witness

 You witness a situation, which makes you suspect that a child is being sexually exploited.
-Observe carefully and write down concrete details about the situation.
+Observe carefully and write down specific details about the situation.
 Keep in mind: What, Who, Where and When.

 • 02